vivianvnl/tic-tac-toe/README.md

 event listeners for every move depending on click on different spots in gameboard grid

 goal: as little global code as possible

+associate grid index with event targets to determine win